Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 Not through extreme approaches.

-But through clear, structured, realistic changes that people can actually stick to.
+But through structured changes that people can actually stick to.

 Not because people need more information.